highlight/highlight/docs-content/getting-started/fullstack-frameworks/next-js.md

 1. Install `next-build-id` with `npm install next-build-id`.
 2. Turn on `instrumentationHook`.
-We've also turned on `productionBrowserSourceMaps` because Highlight is much easier to use with sourcemaps.
-Notice that we're transpiling the `@highlight-run/next/HighlightInit` package.
+We've also turned on `productionBrowserSourceMaps` because Highlight is much easier to use with source maps.

 ```javascript
 // next.config.js